Region 13

 Brittany Gowler

-Brittany has a bachelor’s degree in University Studies, focusing on Child and Family Services and Curriculum and Instruction from Southern Illinois University at Carbondale, where she is also in the process of completing her master’s degree.
-Brittany has spent her whole life in southern Illinois and resides in Jefferson County with her family of seven.
-She enjoys going to her children's events and spending time with family.
+Brittany holds a bachelor’s degree in University Studies with a focus on Child and Family Services and Curriculum and Instruction from Southern Illinois University Carbondale and is currently pursuing her master’s degree.
+She is a lifelong resident of southern Illinois and lives in Jefferson County with her family.
+In her free time, she enjoys attending her children’s events and spending time with loved ones.

 Jessica Chin